Entries in category “Pedantics”

 I don’t honestly expect any of you to remember this, but some time ago, when I posted an entry talking about Python and Ruby (on which comments are closed because the post is over a month old — hopefully this weekend I’ll get around to turning on the auto-moderation stuff I wrote up), I received a comment from one “Mandy Owens”, who seemed to think that, for both technical and marketing reasons, Rails makes Ruby the better choice.

-I replied and disagreed with several of her points, because I ...
+I replied and disagreed with several of her points, because I thought there ...

 Django, gzip and WSGI